Nareshindu/expense-documentation/Backend.md

 # Expense Tracker - Backend

-This is the Spring Boot backend for the Student Registration Portal.
-It provides RESTful APIs for managing student records and authentication.
+This is the Spring Boot backend for the Expense Tracker Portal.
+It provides RESTful APIs for managing Income and Expenses records.

 ---